-A cell scan is typically accurate to within 1km.
-So it is useful for a rough idea of where your device is i.e - 'has it left the depot?', not 'what street am I on?'
+The cell scan is typically accurate to within 1km.
+So it is useful for a rough idea of where your device is i.e - 'has it left the depot?', what suburb am I in?, not 'what street am I on?'

 As mentioned, the accuracy of a Cell Scan is not great in comparison to a GPS fix.
 It can be useful as a 'last resort' fix.
 If you are expecting to be regularly indoors, a device like the Falcon (combo GPS + WiFi, optional cell fallback) or Yabby Wi-Fi (WiFi + cell fallback) may be a better choice.
 Additionally the cost of look-ups must be factored in to the equation - however However this feature on the Remora2, Yabby Cellular GPS and Oyster 2 is useful for: